AmaCaffeinatedCode/terraform_network_architecture/README.md

 - Initializes Terraform
 - Formats and validates Terraform code
 - Generates and applies a Terraform plan
+- Uploads the SSH private key to an S3 bucket

 It uses GitHub Actions environment secrets for secure authentication.
 The `PROJECT_URL` variable is injected automatically by the pipeline and passed to Terraform for tagging purposes.